benoitregamey/levandrouilleur/README.md

 Thus it is possible to host this website (static website) on AWS with S3 bucket - ACM (SSL certificate for the https) - Cloudfront (for a https enable distribution, linked to the ACM) - Route53 (DNS configuration - link between domain name and Cloudfront distribution).

-Structure :
+Structure

-  -index.html --> Landing page
+index.html --> Landing page
-    Dependencies :
+    Dependencies
-      -css/landing.css
-      -js/landing.js
+      css/landing.css
+      js/landing.js
-      -js/map-landing.js --> handles the map functions on the landing page (not on the webmapping application page) -font/...
+      js/map-landing.js --> handles the map functions on the landing page (not on the webmapping application page) font/...
-      -icon/...
-      -Jquery
+      icon/...
+      Jquery
-      -Bootstrap 4
+      Bootstrap 4
-      -fontawesome
-      -leaflet
+      fontawesome
+      leaflet
-      -leaflet-gestures.handling --> handles the UX on mobile devices for the map on the landing page (pan only with 2 fingers)
-      -snap-widget --> creates mosaic with the 6 most recent instagram posts
+      leaflet-gestures.handling --> handles the UX on mobile devices for the map on the landing page (pan only with 2 fingers) snap-widget --> creates mosaic with the 6 most recent instagram posts